 The resort makes it easy to explore nearby attractions.
 Arrange a late check-out, and reserve a car for up to three hours at no cost through its Acura Guest Drive program.

 Black Rock Vineyards in Carthage is 20 minutes from the resort.
 Sample its dry and sweet wines in the tasting room, which is open Thursdays through Sundays.
 You'll find what Our State magazine readers call North Carolina’s best antiquing in historic Cameron, where a dozen shops fill buildings dating to the late 1800s.
 Its biannual street festival – in spring and fall – brings more than 300 dealers.
 In Seagrove, browse exhibits and meet artists in residence at North Carolina Pottery Center, which tells the tale of this medium’s strong Tar Heel ties.
 Then visit the studios of more than 100 local potters and purchase handmade pieces.

 Shopping is serious business in Southern Pines, where stores filled with unique clothing, home décor and more line both sides of Broad Street.
-Many of them participate in Parade of Trees, decorating some of the more than 50 Christmas trees that line the street in late November and early December.
+Many of them participate in the Festival of Trees, decorating some of the more than 50 Christmas trees that line the street in late November and early December.

 This article was produced in partnership with Pinehurst Resort.